jcjorel/clonesquad-ec2-pet-autoscaler/docs/SCALING.md

 * The Horizontal scaling is the process of starting/stopping instances.
 * The Vertical scaling is the process to leverage EC2 instance types for better scaling decisions.

-**See the [demo-scheduled-events](../examples/environments/demo-scheduled-events) to see Cloudwatch screenshots of scaling in action.**
+**See the [demo-loadbalancers](../examples/environments/demo-loadbalancers) and [demo-scheduled-events](../examples/environments/demo-scheduled-events) to see Cloudwatch screenshots of scaling in action.**

 ## Horizontal scaling